 Research has consistently shown that people with at least one blood relative with a B-cell lymphoproliferative disorder are more than two times as likely to develop a B-cell lymphoproliferative disorder than are those without such a family history.

 These findings strongly suggest that genetics plays a significant role in the development of B-cell lymphoproliferative disorders.
 How genetics is influenced by lifestyle and other medical conditions is still unclear, but our work is unraveling some of these genetic clues.

-B-cell lymphoproliferative disorders are conditions in the blood involving uncontrolled growth of lymphocytes (white blood cells).
+B-cell lymphoproliferative disorders are conditions in the blood involving uncontrolled growth of white blood cells, also called lymphocytes.
 These conditions include such cancers as multiple myeloma, Hodgkin lymphoma and chronic lymphocytic leukemia (CLL), and such precursor conditions as monoclonal B-cell lymphocytosis.

 Lymphoproliferative disorders can originate either in the lymphatic tissues (as in the case of lymphoma) or in the bone marrow (as in the cases of leukemia and myeloma).
 The disease course and treatment varies widely depending on the type of cancer and other individual factors.

 About Dr. Slager